hackclub/hackclub/workshops/discord_message_bot/README.md

 }
 ```

 This message just sends a message to Discord with all the available commands.
-You can add to it if you create your own!
+You can add to it if you create more!

 ## Final Source Code